Start9Labs/nostr-rs-relay-startos/README.md

 ## Building

-To build the `nostr-rs-relay` package for all platforms using embassy-sdk version >=0.3.3, run the following command:
+To build the `nostr` package for all platforms using embassy-sdk version >=0.3.3, run the following command:

 ```
 make
 ```

-To build the `nostr-rs-relay` package for a single platform using embassy-sdk version <=0.3.2, run:
+To build the `nostr` package for a single platform using embassy-sdk version <=0.3.2, run:

 ```
 # for amd64